ojonigwu/kubernetes-deployment-using-docker/README.md

 then Saves the kubeadm join command for future use Make sure to replace inventory.yaml with your inventory file, and kubernetes-installation.yaml with the filename of the playbook

+To join a worker node to a Kubernetes cluster that was initialized on a master node, you can use the kubeadm join command.
+Here's an example Ansible playbook that performs the join process